Sup2point0/Quarkdown/README.md

 - My super repo [*Assort*](https://github.com/Sup2point0/Assort) has a GitHub Action configured to trigger whenever a commit is pushed to it.
 - This action runs a GitHub Action in this repo ([`assort.yml`](.github/workflows/assort.yml)).
-- That action then runs a Python script ([`assort.py`](source/assort.py)).
+- That action then runs a Python script ([`assort.py`](scripts/assort.py)).
 - This script accesses *Assort* through the GitHub API and scans for (updated) Markdown (`.md`) files.
+  - For each file, it parses it for `#QUARK` flags (affectionately known as *quarks*) to extract meta data about how Quarkdown should process it.
-  - For those files, it exports the Markdown content to HTML using the GitHub-Flavoured Markdown API.
+  - It then exports the Markdown content to HTML using the GitHub-Flavoured Markdown API.
-  - It then develops and restructures this with special Quarkdown-Flavoured Markdown parsing ([`quarkdown.py`](source/quarkdown.py)) to apply special formatting, using the [`core.html`](source/resources/core.html) template and various stylesheets.
+  - The final `.html` file is generated using the [`core.html`](quarkdown/resources/core.html) base.
   - Updates are logged with JSON to track which files have already been rendered, so as to avoid needlessly re-rendering files that haven’t updated.
-- The rendered `.html` files are added to the `docs/` folder in *Assort*, and a single commit is made with all the updates.[^combine-commits]
+- The rendered `.html` files are added to the `docs/` folder in *Assort*.
-- GitHub Pages will then deploy those to [sup2point0.github.io/Assort](https://sup2point0.github.io/Assort)!
+- GitHub Pages will then automatically deploy those to [sup2point0.github.io/Assort](https://sup2point0.github.io/Assort)!

-[^combine-commits]: This is actually a non-trivial challenge.
-It involves blobs.

 <br>